microsoft/FluidFramework/examples/apps/cra-demo/README.md

 Our `useEffect` will end up firing twice.
 The first time, on component load, it will either create or load the container and `dataObject` based on if this is a new "document" (no hash in URL) or existing "document" (has hash in URL) .

-> `TinyliciousService` is the service we are using to handle the Fluid data for this local demo.
-You'll use different services if you load your app in Azure, Teams or Sharepoint.
+> `TinyliciousService` defines the schema for connecting to a locally deployed [tinylicious](https://www.npmjs.com/package/tinylicious) Fluid service.
+You'll use different provided services when connecting to production Fluid services.

-The second time `useEffect` fires, the `dataObject` will have been set, so we set up a listener to call `updateData` each time the `changed` event is fired. `UpdateData` will sync the view state with the necessary Fluid data.
-For this example, we're just pulling all of the Fluid data.
+The second time `useEffect` fires, the `dataObject` will be set.
+Now that our KeyValuePairDataObject is loaded we can set up a listener to call `updateData` each time the `changed` event is fired. `updateData` will sync the view state with the necessary Fluid data.
+For this example, we are updated all of the Fluid data on any change.

 ```jsx
 function App() {